henrylewis2004/rubiks-solver/README.md

 2. Implementation of a standard solving algorithm
 3. Real human voices (as opposed to AI)

-Additionally I had originally intended to include the ability to solve differently sized cubes too (2x2, 4x4, 5x5), a feature which the app would be improved with.
+> Additionally I had originally intended to include the ability to solve differently sized cubes too (2x2, 4x4, 5x5), a feature which the app would be improved with.
-The 2x2 might pose some difficulty but the 4x4 and 5x5 are essentially quirky 3x3s just adding a couple steps (3x3 setup and final step correction) to a normal 3x3.
+> The 2x2 might pose some difficulty but the 4x4 and 5x5 are essentially quirky 3x3s that would just add a couple steps (3x3 setup and final step correction) to a normal 3x3.

 ## License